 1. Purpose of the Briefing

 The purpose of the briefing is to fully explain the Housing Choice Voucher program to the eligible family so they may fully understand program requirements and procedures to lease an acceptable unit.
-If an applicant fails to appear for a scheduled briefing, one additional appointment will be scheduled.

 2. Briefing Attendance Requirements